maldroid/hardware-hacking/three.md

     Serial.println("Password correct!");
 ```

-This means that there is a signle point of failure - if the execution of checkPass fails (for whatever reason) and erroneously produces `true` the board will be unlocked with a `Password correct` message.
+This means that there is a single point of failure -- if the execution of `checkPass` fails (for whatever reason) and erroneously produces `true` the board will be unlocked with a `Password correct!` message.

 > This is a point in the training where most of the participants have either a very confused look or think I'm joking.
-It's fine if you had the same reaction, as the rest of this course deals with what can be described as magic.
+It's fine if you had the same reaction, as the rest of this course deals with what can be safely described as "magic."

 If we can somehow inject a fault and make the `checkPass` method believe that the password is correct we can unlock the board.
 We do not even have to know the password in order to do that.
 ATMega328 CPU, like all electronics, has a minimum operating voltage.
-It's unclear what happens if the voltage drops for a very, very small amount of time.
+It's unclear what happens if the voltage drops below that threshold for a very, very small amount of time.

 In our imperfect mental image we can imagine that the CPU would like to draw some power to flip a bit, but we turn off the power supply for that very short moment and it's not able to do that.
 However, we turned the power for such a small amount of time that it didn't power down the CPU.
 It has entered an erroneous state.
 This is what we will try to attempt.

-In order to drop a voltage for a very small amount of time we will use a transistor, which is electronically operated switch.
-We will use a second Arduino board to control that transistor and very quickly turn the votage off and on in hopes that are target Arduino won't notice that.
+In order to drop a voltage for a very small amount of time we will use a transistor to act as an electronically operated switch.
+We will use a second Arduino board to control that transistor and very quickly turn the voltage off and on in hopes that are target Arduino won't notice that.

-The circut looks like this:
+The circuit looks like this:

 ![Voltage fault injection circuit](assets/fault-injection-circuit.png)